 Advantages: Low cost

-Disadvantages: It can be difficult to plan maintenance until the failure happens.
+Disadvantages: It can be difficult to plan maintenance until a failure happens.
 The number of pieces of equipment this can be used on should be limited.

 Advantages: It is easy to plan and the majority of failures are eliminated before they can happen.